agentcontest/massim_2022/docs/scenario.md

 ## Norms

-Norms introduce dynamic small changes in the rules of the game.
+Norms introduce dynamically small changes in the rules of the game.
 When a norm is in place, an agent must decide whether to follow or violate it.
 In the latter case, the violator is punished with a decrease in its energy level.
 Before policing a norm, the game's officer announces it to all agents.
 After a small number of steps, the norm becomes active.
 We call an *approved norm* a norm that is either announced or active.
-Each norm regulates a specific *subject*, that is, a characteristic of the scenario.
+Each norm regulates on a specific *subject*, that is, a characteristic of the scenario.
-Moreover, a norm regulates either an agent (individual level) or a team (team level).
+Moreover, a norm regulates on what either an agent (individual level) or a team (team level) can do.
-For instance, at the team level, a norm may state that at most 2 agents may adopt the role constructor.
+For instance, at the team level, a norm might state that at most 2 agents may adopt a given role.

 ### Configuration

-`Config: match.regulation.*`:
+`Config: match.regulation.*`

 Regarding the general regulation:
-* `simultaneous` - how many norms are allowed to be in the state approved at the same step.
+* `simultaneous` - how many norms are allowed to be in the state approved at the same step
 * `chance` - the chance for a norm to be created (in %)
 * `subjects` - the subjects a norm may regulate